-Microbot plans to continue to fund its research and development and other operating expenses, other development activities relating to additional product candidates, and the associated losses from operations, through its existing cash and possibly additional grants from the Israeli Innovation Authority.
+Microbot plans to continue to fund its research and development and other operating expenses, other development activities relating to additional product candidates, and the associated losses from operations, through its existing cash.
 Microbot intends to also raise capital through future issuances of debt and/or equity securities, including its existing \$10 million registered At-The-Market offering and other registered offerings under its existing Registration Statement on Form S-3 for up to \$75 million of securities, which it may draw down from time to time.
-These issuances may be opportunistic and even if the Company has enough funds at such time for operations for more than 12-24 months.
+These issuances may be opportunistic and even if the Company has enough funds at such time for operations for more than 12 months.
 The capital raises from issuances of convertible debt and equity securities could result in additional dilution to Microbot's shareholders.
-In addition, to the extent Microbot determines to incur additional indebtedness, Microbot's incurrence of additional debt could result in debt service obligations and operating and financing covenants that would restrict its operations.
-Microbot can provide no assurance that financing will be available in the amounts it needs or on terms acceptable to it, if at all.
+In addition, to the extent Microbot determines to incur additional indebtedness, Microbot can provide no assurance that financing will be available in the amounts it needs or on terms acceptable to it, if at all.
 If Microbot is not able to secure adequate additional working capital when it becomes needed, it may be required to make reductions in spending, extend payment terms with suppliers, liquidate assets where possible and/or suspend or curtail planned research programs.
 Any of these actions could materially harm Microbot's business.